-Funding of up to \$24,000,000 is expected to be available for this grant solicitation.
-NOAA MDP expects the majority of the funded projects to be between \$1M and \$4M.
-The minimum federal request for this solicitation is \$800,000 and in some cases, up to \$6M may be awarded.
-NOAA expects to support between four to eight projects but may support more or less based on the merit of submitted applications and their proposed geographies and scale.
-The number of marine debris projects will be based on the merit of submitted applications.
+Funding of up to \$4,000,000 is expected to be available for this grant solicitation.
+The number of funded marine debris interception projects will be based on the merit of submitted applications.
+The minimum federal request under this solicitation is \$100,000 and the maximum federal request is \$1,000,000.
+The typical funding level for the federal share of project awards ranges from \$250,000 to 750,000.

 The exact amount of funds to be awarded and the number of awards made will be at the discretion of NOAA following pre-award negotiations with highly meritorious applicants.
 NOAA may request that a highly ranked applicant submitting more than one meritorious proposal combine all or parts of its proposals into one award.
 Publication of this opportunity does not obligate NOAA to award any specific project or obligate all or any part of available program funds.
 Awards may include funding from other programs or agencies.
 There is no guarantee that sufficient funds will be available to make awards for any or all proposals.
 The number of awards to be made under this solicitation will depend on the number and quality of eligible applications, the amount of funding requested by recommended applicants, the merit and ranking of the proposals, and other program funding needs.